simonbucko/cinema_project/README.md

  </ol>

 Group BBH:
+1. Vlad Chivu:
-1. Vlad Chivu: implementation of CRUD Movie, CRUD MoviePlaying and partially REST for displaying the Shows
+   1. implementation of CRUD Movie,
+   2. implementation of CRUD MoviePlaying and
+   3. partially REST for displaying the Shows
 2. Simon Bucko:
+   1. Implemented REST test for MovieRESTImp
+   2. Worked creating on ticketing part
+   3. partially helped on implementing detailed version of the movie resource
+3. Vlag Garau:
+   1. Worked on implementing detailed information about a movie
+   2. Added DTO layer for our movie